He provided signposts in a world of infinite junctions, a road map in a world of infinite signs.

 With the publication of his Eternal Fascism a few years later, Eco even managed to traffic us a 14-point challenge to radical authoritarianism that was as easy to assemble and as lightning fast to load as a Glock 23 handgun.
 And boy did that come in useful when you were refused entry by some burly knucklehead bouncer down at the City Hall.
 Words no longer presented walls but escape routes.
 They were the serrated edge of the file we had hidden inside the cake.
 In the event of a scuffle or confrontation we tossed them like hand-grenades and made a run for it, stopping only for a bag of chips or a ‘Nibbles’ Pizza along the way.

-“Let it clear, my boy”, he explained, all formality now gone, “that what I produce are not forgeries but new copies of genuine documents which have been lost, or, by simple oversight, have never been produced, and which could and should have been produced.” — The Prague Cemetery, p.109, Umberto Eco
+“Let it be clear, my boy”, he explained, all formality now gone, “that what I produce are not forgeries but new copies of genuine documents which have been lost, or, by simple oversight, have never been produced, and which could and should have been produced.” — The Prague Cemetery, p.109, Umberto Eco

 Prague Cemetery, published in 2010, marked a new found maturity in my reading of Eco.
 Things were a little different now.
 I was married.
 I had children and since September 2001, at least, there had been things hovering in my peripheral vision that were marginally more sinister than Disneyland and Tussauds — and yes, even more unsettling than girls.

 In many respects the novel was Eco’s ‘Blackstar’ release.
-Not because it was the writer’s swansong or his beat-noir parting gift to the world but it drew together strands of Eternal Fascism and other bestselling offcuts like The Power of Falsehood and Fictional Protocols — essays that did their best to crash the conspiracy exchange mechanism that helped perpetuate intellectual antisemitism throughout the world.
+Not because it was the writer’s swansong or his beat-noir parting gift to the world, but because it drew together strands of Eternal Fascism and other bestselling offcuts like The Power of Falsehood and Fictional Protocols — essays that did their best to crash the conspiracy exchange mechanism that helped perpetuate intellectual antisemitism throughout the world.
 It was the literary equivalent of pulling the mask and the shirt off the emperor and marked an increasingly urgent need to uncouple radical politics from the deeply paranoid conspiracy matrix that propped it up.

 In contrast to the wacky conspiracy narratives weaved in Foucault’s Pendulum which are depicted (often amusingly) as the consequence of human error, miscommunication and random text programming, the fakery that characterized Prague Cemetery was premeditated and malicious.
 Even today the currency and worth of anti-Semitic fictions like The Protocols of the Elders of Zion is substantial.
 It offers life-support to everything from Islamic Fundamentalism to neo-Nazism.
 It’s there in the material being pushed by the Ku Klux Klan, and it’s being distributed with no less fanaticism by Louis Farrakhan’s Nation of Islam.
 This completely fabricated text is as critical in preserving the medieval mania of Islamic State as it the post-Nietzschean ‘mathematics’ of the Five Percent Nation.